LHAG have their appeal turned down

 However, in November 2012, Europa launched a challenge to that decision in the High Court.
 LHAG were included as third defendants at that hearing and produced a number of witness statements to that end.
 Our barrister represented us in the High Court at the hearing, which took place on 23rd and 24th July 2013.

 Sadly, Europa won that appeal and the Planning Inspector's decision made at the Public Inquiry has been quashed.
-However, LHAG has been granted leave to appeal that decision and after taking legal advice from our barrister, as well as having been provided with legal advice from one of the country's top planning solicitors and other planning advisors, we have submitted our appeal.
-This website will be updated with more news as and when we have it.
+However, LHAG were granted leave to appeal that decision and after taking legal advice from our barrister, as well as having been provided with legal advice from one of the country's top planning solicitors and other planning advisors, we submitted our appeal.
+The appeal hearing was heard at the Court of Appeal on 30 April 2014.
+We must now wait for the result, which could take a number of weeks to come through.
+This website will be updated with the result as soon as we have it.
 You can also stay abreast of developments by signing up to our newsletters (see newsletters to sign up and to see copies of previous newsletters.
 Alternatively, click on the button below to sign up to the newsletters).

 Our mission is to preserve this fragile area of Outstanding Natural Beauty and protect it from this inappropriate type of development.
 We believe that the same potential deposits can be explored from a less sensitive site.